telefonicaid/iotagent-node-lib/doc/api.md

 ### Command reception

 Once the command is triggered, it is send to the device.
-Depending on transport protocol, it is going to be sent in a different way:
+Depending on transport protocol, it is going to be sent to the device in a different way.
+After sending the command, the IoT Agent will have updated the value of `ping_status` to `PENDING` for entity into the Context Broker.
+Neither
+`ping_info` nor `ping` will be updated.

 #### HTTP devices